 So I read about negative ions, and it turns out that Epsom salts creates them, as does using a rock salt lamp.

-Soaking in Epsom salt makes a huge difference
+Epsom salt makes a huge difference

 Soaking in an Epsom salt bath for an hour a night made a huge difference in the swelling in my ankles and in how I felt.